fractalide/fractalide-oz/README.md

 Fractallang
 ===========

-Fractal-lang is an implementation of flow based programming language using Mozart Oz (www.mozart-oz.org)
+Fractallang is an implementation of Hypercard that swaps out Hypertalk for a flow based programming language implemented in Mozart Oz (www.mozart-oz.org)

 It is the front end language for fractalide a content centric network browser.

-In other words, what Javascript is to a Channel Centric Browser (HTTP Browser), so Fractal-lang is to a Content Centric Browser.
+In other words, what Javascript is to a Channel Centric Browser (HTTP Browser), so Fractallang is to a Content Centric Browser.

 Why?
 -----